ApparentlyAR/ApparentlyAR/README.md

 This will run all tests using Jest.
 Test files should be named with `.test.js` or `.spec.js` and placed alongside the code they test or in a `__tests__` folder.

+### Run the Blockly demo

+Open `public/blockly-demo.html` in your browser to try out the Blockly workspace.

 ---

 ## Example Dataset